sletuffe/osm2pgsql-import-tools/README.md

-Those are shell scripts for importing and maintaining up to date an osm2pgsql schema of a postgresql database
+Those are shell scripts for importing and updating a postgresql database with osm2pgsql
 + tools around that
 + SQL requests for custom indexes
 + management of renderd tile expiry